Place-Based Income Management

 Who does it apply to?

-In the trial sites, income management will apply to three groups of people:
+In the trial sites, income management may apply to:

-- People referred for income management by state child protection authorities or
+- people referred for income management by state child protection authorities

-- People assessed by a Centrelink social worker as being vulnerable to financial crisis, which could include people referred by state housing authorities because they are at risk of homelessness due to rental arrears or
+- People assessed by a Centrelink social worker as being vulnerable to financial crisis

 How does it work?